jame25/Piper-Tray/README.md

 - Download the latest version of Piper Tray from [releases](https://github.com/jame25/Piper-Tray/releases/).
 - Grab the latest Windows binary for Piper from [here](https://github.com/rhasspy/piper/releases).
 Voice models are available [here](https://huggingface.co/rhasspy/piper-voices/tree/main).
-- Download the latest version of SoX from [here](https://sourceforge.net/projects/sox/files/sox/).
 - <b>Extract all of the above into the same directory</b>.

 ## Configuration: